hakbyte/dots/README.md

 to other solutions I previously used to manage dotfiles, Ansible is way more flexible at the cost of *some* complexity ;)

+> :memo: You may also want to check out my other [Ansible playbook](https://github.com/hakbyte/flame)
+> for setting up Kali Linux.
+They are intended to complement each other.

 So how does it look like?

 ![](.assets/sample.jpg)